Kong Rong: Stay in Xuchang

 During this time Kong Rong befriended Mi Heng of Jing Province (present-day Hubei and Hunan).
 Despite being very learned, Mi Heng was unconventional and unconstrained.
 Upon reaching Xuchang, he wrote a prose piece putting down every eminent person there.
 When asked whom he would consider talented, Mi Heng replied, "First there is Kong Rong, second there is Yang Xiu."
 Kong Rong wanted to recommend Mi Heng to Cao Cao, but Mi put up a rude and arrogant attitude in front of Cao.
 First, he undressed while playing a drum at a feast hosted by Cao Cao, and criticized Cao loudly outside his doors.
 Cao Cao eventually sent Mi Heng to Liu Biao, the Governor of Jing Province.

 In 198, Cao Cao was gearing up for an encounter with Yuan Shao along the shores of the Yellow River.
 Kong Rong held a pessimistic view, telling Cao Cao's adviser Xun Yu that Yuan Shao would be extremely difficult to defeat as he had ample food supplies, far superior troop strength and many capable and loyal subjects.
 However, Cao Cao took advantage of Yuan Shao's weaknesses and eventually defeated him at the Battle of Guandu in 200.
 Yuan Shao died two years later, leaving his eldest and youngest sons, Yuan Tan and Yuan Shang, to contest his legacy.

-In 204, Cao Cao defeated Yuan Shang and conquered the city of Ye, whereupon he married Lady Zhen to his son Cao Pi.
-When Kong Rong heard of this, he wrote Cao Cao a letter, saying, "When King Wu of Zhou defeated Zhou, he married Daji (a beautiful consort of Zhou blamed for the downfall of the Shang dynasty) to (his brother) the Duke of Zhou."
+In 204, Cao Cao defeated Yuan Shang then conquered the city of Ye and massacred his population.
+The women of the Yuan household were often raped and his son Cao Pi married the wife of Yuan Xi, Lady Zhen.
+When Kong Rong heard of this, he wrote Cao Cao a letter, falsifying a parallel in ancient history, claiming King Wu of Zhou arranged marriage between his brother the Duke of Zhou and the beautiful consort Daji, lately the favourite of the defeated king Di Xin, and legendarily blamed for the downfall of the Shang dynasty.
 Thinking that Kong Rong was citing a classic text to praise him, Cao Cao asked about the source, but Kong merely said, "I saw what happened in our day and thought it must have been so."